Jazz Chisholm Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 20th in baseball in home runs given up (22 total, 1.5 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs allowed (23 total, 1.4 per game).

-- Wood (0-0) makes the start for the Giants, his third of the season.
+- Cobb gets the start for the Giants, his fourth of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched.

-- The lefty last appeared in relief on Monday, when he threw 2/3 innings against the Miami Marlins while giving up hits.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the right-hander tossed 2/3 innings against the Miami Marlins while surrendering hits.

+- In three games this season, the 35-year-old has put up an ERA of 3.14, with 8.8 strikeouts per nine innings.
+Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.